ropensci/GSODR/README.md

 tenths.
 Missing = -9999.99;
-**MAX** - Maximum temperature reported during the day converted to Celsius to tenths--time of max temp report varies by country and region, so this will sometimes not be the max for the calendar day.
-The "*" flag is dropped. *In instances where MAX < MIN, both MAX and MIN are set to Missing.*
+**MAX** - Maximum temperature reported during the day converted to Celsius to tenths--time of max temp report varies by country and region, so this will sometimes not be the max for the calendar day;
-Missing = -9999.99;
+**MAX.FLAG** - Blank indicates max temp was taken from the explicit max temp report and not from the 'hourly' data.  * indicates max temp was derived from the hourly data (i.e., highest hourly or synoptic-reported temperature);
-**MIN**- Minimum temperature reported during the day converted to Celcious to tenths--time of min temp report varies by country and region, so this will sometimes not be the max for the calendar day.
-The "\*" flag is dropped. *In instances where MAX < MIN, both MAX and MIN are set to Missing.*
+**MIN**- Minimum temperature reported during the day converted to Celcious to tenths--time of min temp report varies by country and region, so this will sometimes not be the max for the calendar day;
-Missing = -9999.99;
+**MIN.FLAG** - Blank indicates max temp was taken from the explicit max temp report and not from the 'hourly' data.  * indicates max temp was derived from the hourly data (i.e., highest hourly or synoptic-reported temperature);
 **PRCP** - Total precipitation (rain and/or melted snow) reported during the day converted to millimetres to hundredths;   will usually not end with the midnight observation--i.e., may include latter part of previous day. .00 indicates no measurable precipitation (includes a trace).
-Missing = -9999.99.
+Missing = -9999.99;
 *Note:  Many stations do not report '0' on days with no precipitation-- therefore, '-9999.99' will often appear on these days.
 For example, a station may only report a 6-hour amount for the period during which rain